craigbarnes/dte/README.md

   `$prefix/share/man`).
 * `DESTDIR`: Standard variable used for [staged installs].
 * `V=1`: Enable verbose build output.

+Example usage:

+    make V=1
+    make install V=1 prefix=/usr DESTDIR=pkg

+**Other variables**:

+There are some other variables that may be useful in certain cases (but typically shouldn't be used for general packaging):

 * `TERMINFO_DISABLE=1`: Use built-in terminal support, instead of linking to the system [terminfo]/curses library.
 This makes it much easier to build a portable, statically linked binary.
 The built-in